Chapter 2: An Unlikely Hero

 It was Bo who finally answered.
 "Rosco, is this some sort of a joke?"
 His voice sounded hopeful, but even Rosco could hear the thread of fear behind it.
 "Cause if this is a joke, it ain't funny!"

 "I wish it was, Bo.
-Honest to gosh, I do, but it's not.
-I've gotta let you go.
+Honest, I do, but it ain't.
+I've gotta go.
 My speedometer's clockin' at 95, and I need both hands on the wheel."

 "We're on our way, Rosco!"